t330/toriposter/README.md

 # Contribution

-I used the code for a reset stylesheet:
+I used the code below for a reset stylesheet:
 https://kutarosan.com/reset-css/#CSS-3

 <!-- # README